 Drop Off Electronics Devices For Free!

 Unwanted electronics shouldn’t end up in landfills.
-Most of the parts – steel, glass, copper, aluminium, plastics and precious metals – can be recovered and made into new products.
+Most of the parts – steel, glass, copper, aluminum, plastics and precious metals – can be recovered and made into new products.
 Also, lots of electronic equipment like computers, printers, and televisions can be reused, further cutting down on waste.

 The EWSWA has a drop off area for electronics at all our Public Drop Off facilities (Windsor, Essex and Kingsville).
 Click on links below for location and hours of operation for each facility.